EZiemniak/nba-stats-game/docs/players_schema.md

         "PTS": 19.4
       }
       {
-        *Other seasons are in the same format as above...*
+        //Other seasons are in the same format as above...
       }
     ],
-    "awards": {
+    // Awards will contain and awards the player has recieved "awards": {
       "resource": "playerawards",
       "parameters": {